Luck is what happens when preparation meets opportunity.

 The architectural runway is one of the constructs SAFe uses to implement the concepts behind Agile Architecture.
 The runway is the basis for developing business initiatives more quickly, on appropriate technical foundations.
 But the runway is constantly consumed by business epics, features, capabilities, and stories, so it must be maintained.
 Enablers are the backlog items used to maintain and extend the runway.

 Some architectural enablers fix existing problems with the solution—for example, the need to enhance performance.
-These enablers start out in the backlog, but after implementation, they may become Nonfunctional Requirements (NFRs).
+These enablers start out in the backlog, but after implementation, they may become Nonfunctional Requirements (NFRs) which can be considered constraints on new development.
 In fact, many NFRs come into existence as a result of architectural enablers and tend to build over time, as can be seen in Figure 1.

 Agile development is built on frequent integration.
 Agile teams integrate their work with other teams on the ART at the System Demos in every iteration.
-The trains integrate every PI for the Solution Demo.
+The trains that are part of a Solution Train integrate every PI as part of the Solution Demo.
 Many Enterprises implement Continuous Integration and Continuous Deployment to ensure that the solution is always running.
 This reduces the risk at the integration points and permits deployment and early release value.

-By incrementally building the necessary artifacts in the solution content over a series of PIs, SAFe supports continuous verification and validation.
-Verification activities are implemented as part of the flow (e.g., backlog items or Definition of Done [DoD]).
+By incrementally building the necessary artifacts in the Solution Intent over a series of PIs, SAFe supports continuous verification and validation.
+Verification activities are implemented as part of the normal workflow (e.g., backlog items or Definition of Done [DoD]).
 While the artifacts will satisfy the objective evidence needed at the end of development, they are created iteratively throughout the life cycle.
-Validation occurs when Product Owners, customers, and end users participate in ART planning and system demos, validating fitness for purpose.
+Validation occurs when Product Owners, customers, and end-users participate in ART planning and system demos, validating fitness for purpose.

 Implement Architectural Enablers Incrementally